 Why Invest in Ripon?

-The economy in the Ripon area is driven by agriculture, tourism, and the service sector.
-Ripon Racecourse, Fountains Abbey (a UNESCO World Heritage Site), and Lightwater Valley have historically drawn visitors and seasonal employment.
-The military was a significant employer until the Ministry of Defence began withdrawing from the barracks site, though the planned redevelopment of that land is now a major story in its own right.
+The local economy leans on agriculture, tourism and services.
+Ripon Racecourse, Fountains Abbey and Studley Royal (a UNESCO World Heritage Site), and the surrounding Dales draw year-round visitors and the seasonal work that comes with them.
+The military was a long-standing employer at the Deverell and Claro Barracks until the Ministry of Defence withdrew, and the redevelopment of that land is now the biggest single story in the local market.

-Earnings in North Yorkshire sit above the regional average but below the national figure.
-The median annual salary is £37,595, compared to £34,835 across Yorkshire and the Humber and £39,125 for Great Britain.
-Higher local wages relative to the region help explain why Ripon's property prices run above typical Yorkshire levels.
+Earnings in North Yorkshire sit above the regional figure but below the national one.
+The median resident earns £37,595 a year, against £34,835 across Yorkshire and the Humber and £39,125 for Great Britain.
+Higher local pay than the regional norm is part of why Ripon's prices run above typical Yorkshire levels, but the asking prices here still outrun local wages by some margin, and that gap is what compresses the yields.

 Ripon Economic Summary